poanetwork/website/features/on-chain-randomness.md

 ---
-description: A RANDOA-like process creates reliable randomness on the POA Network
+description: A RANDAO-like process creates reliable randomness on the POA Network
 ---

 # On-Chain Randomness